 What to Do If Your Dog Bites Your Child

-First thing's first: assess the wound and separate the dog and the child.
-Did the dog break skin?
+First, immediately separate the dog and the child and assess the wound.
+Did the bite break skin?
 Is there blood?
 Does your child need to go to the emergency room?
-Once you have a plan, double-check to ensure both your child and you pup are up-to-date on their vaccinations.
-"You have to really make sure the child is not in any more immediate danger," explained Dr. Elmaraghy.
+Once you have a plan, double-check to ensure both your child and your pup are up to date on their vaccinations.
+"You have to really make sure the child is not in any more immediate danger," explains Dr. Elmaraghy.

 Depending on the severity of the wound, don't be surprised if the child is skittish — or plain terrified — around dogs for the time being, or in the near future.
-"The child's going to be traumatized," warned Dr. Elmaraghy.
+"The child's going to be traumatized," warns Dr. Elmaraghy.
 "Because a dog bite can be painful and fairly severe."
 In general, until you can figure out why the bite happened and what you'll be doing to prevent it from happening again, keep the dog and the child away from each other.

 This is an important question to answer, because it can make a big difference in how you proceed.
 Dr. Elmaraghy suggests taking a deeper look at what situation the pup was in when he or she lashed out.
-"You want to decide whether the incident was provoked or not provoked," he explained.
+"You want to decide whether the incident was provoked or not provoked," he explains.
 "And that's a pretty important thing, because if the dog was unprovoked, the dog may be sick."
-Furthermore, he explained that dogs rarely bite without reason, whether they're ill or feeling threatened.
-"Dogs tend to be provoked into biting," he said.
+Dr. Elmaraghy says that dogs rarely bite without reason; oftentimes a bite happens when they're ill or feeling threatened.
+"Dogs tend to be provoked into biting," he says.
 "It's not a thing that they randomly do.
 If your pet does bite your child, parents should be concerned.
-It may be a real, significant issue and the dog may need to see the vet."
+It may be a real, significant issue, and the dog may need to see the vet."

-What If Our Kid Unintentionally Provoked the Dog?
+What If the Kid Unintentionally Provoked the Dog?

-Parents should be especially wary to keep their little ones away from their four-legged friends while they are eating or sleeping.
+It's especially important for parents to keep their little ones away from the family dog while the pet is eating or sleeping, for safety.
 Boundaries are everything, whether your little one is old enough to be perceptive of them or not.
 Moreover, toddlers should always be supervised around dogs, regardless of your pup's disposition.

 How to Prevent Dog Bites From Occurring